Configuring how content is indexed

 </body>

 Note that metadata and filters that are set outside of this element will still be used.
-If this is not what you want, see the root selector configuration option.
+If this is not what you want, see the root selector CLI configuration option.

 #Removing individual elements from the index